Deepak589-11/Budget_Buddy/README.md

 #This Is Our First Hack Verse Code
-BudgetBuddy — Your Smart Student Finance Tracker
+Kubera — Your Smart Student Finance Tracker

-BudgetBuddy is a fintech-themed web application designed to help students track, analyze, and manage their expenses easily.
+ is a fintech-themed web application designed to help students track, analyze, and manage their expenses easily.
 It combines budget tracking, data visualization, and a personal finance chatbot — all within a clean and interactive interface.

 >> Features